Board of Trustees

 Development is a primary concern of the board so a willingness to participate, or encourage others to participate, in our fund-raising efforts will be an important qualification—but not the only one.
 Assisting our staff with membership-building, programming, preservation and exhibition activities are all ways for board members to support CCHS.

-Interested current members in good standing should contact the Nominating Committee: Sam Pratt or John Carroll.
+Interested applicants should contact the Nominating Committee: John Delikanakis or Greg Pettyjohn.

 Please send a letter of Inquiry to NominatingCommittee@cchsny.org

-The Columbia County Historical Society is a not-for-profit, 501(c)(3) organization dedicated to the interpretation and preservation of the history and culture of Columbia County, New York.
+The Columbia County Historical Society is a private, nonprofit, 501(c)(3) organization permanently chartered by the Board of Regents, State Education Department, The University of the State of New York. and dedicated to the preservation, interpretation and presentation of the history and culture of Columbia County, New York.

 It is the goal of CCHS to encourage understanding, knowledge, and preservation of the County's heritage through the acquisition and conservation of historic architecture and properties, objects and documents, and through the sponsorship of research, publications, exhibitions, and educational programs.